 When a limited liability company (LLC) reaches the end of its life, properly closing it is important.
 There are several steps you may take, including many required by law.
 Accordingly, you should understand how to dissolve an LLC in Florida before doing so.
+Our Florida business lawyers will explain.

-Dissolving a Florida LLC has three main stages: making sure dissolution is appropriate under the circumstances; taking care of the LLC’s remaining obligations; and filing the articles of dissolution.
+Dissolving a Florida LLC has three main stages: making sure dissolution is appropriate under the circumstances; taking care of the LLC’s remaining obligations, and filing the articles of dissolution.

 Once the Florida Division of Corporations (DOC) processes your articles of dissolution, your LLC ceases to exist as a legal entity, except for the purpose of winding up its affairs.